lumilio/Jungle-didakoo.com-README.md/README.md

 The introduction of Ethereum NFTs has allowed didakoo.com to recognize players and their NFTs without requiring an email or password.
 This is done through the use of crypto wallet [MetaMask](https://metamask.io/), which provides a unique blockchain address that proves ownership of the player's NFTs.
 With Metamask you can create infinite anonymous wallets and addresses for free.

-L2 are independent blockchains connected to Ethereum, didakoo.com allows you to Log-in using Metamask on the following chains:
+L2 are independent blockchains connected to Ethereum.
+Didakoo.com allows you to Log-in using Metamask on the following chains:

 * [Ethereum Mainnet](https://metamask.io/)
 * [Polygon (L2)](https://metamask.io/)